andreacasalino/XML-GUI/README.md

 Run:
-enter in the terminal from the root folder 'node XML-GUI.js' open your favourite browser and go to the address 'http://localhost:3000'
+enter in the terminal from the root folder 'node XML-GUI.js' , then open your favourite browser and go to the address 'http://localhost:3000'